undergrad-partner-school

 Need-based aid is financial aid that a student can receive if they are determened to have financial need and meet other eligibility criteria.

-There were 4,336 students who got need-based financial aid of any kind.
+4,447 students gained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at The George Washington University is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was found to be 4,463.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $12,992,696, and state $294,500.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 4,581.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $16,782,145, and state $427,724.

 Average Amount of Aid Received